Sign up for this email series:

 All epileptic seizures occur when the brain’s electrical signals misfire, but the effects differ depending upon which parts of the brain are affected.
 There are two main types of epileptic seizure: generalized and focal.
-Focal seizures (previously called “partial seizures”) start in a specific area or network of cells on one side of the brain.
-Approximately half of people who have epilepsy experience focal seizures.
+Focal seizures (previously called “partial seizures”) start in a specific area or network of cells on one side, or hemisphere, of the brain.
+Approximately 60 percent of people who have epilepsy experience focal seizures.

 Focal seizures are categorized by the different levels of awareness people experience while having one.
 Seizures cause a range of cognitive effects.
-Some seizures appear to be a quick moment of daydreaming to an outside observer, while others involve full loss of consciousness.
+Some seizures appear to be a quick moment of daydreaming or are unnoticeable to an outside observer, while others involve full loss of consciousness.

 Some seizures are categorized as awareness unknown, as the seizure occurs when there is no witness.
-In some cases, even after an EEG (a test that measures electrical activity in the brain), it is impossible to determine exactly what type of seizure has occurred.
+In some cases, even an electroencephalogram (or EEG, a diagnostic test that measures electrical activity in the brain) cannot determine what type of seizure has occurred.
 A routine EEG may be normal, but an EEG placed while the person is actively seizing will offer more information.
 Having a normal EEG between seizures does not rule out the possibility of seizures occurring at other times or a diagnosis of epilepsy.

 After a focal seizure is categorized as aware or impaired awareness, it is subcategorized as either a motor or a nonmotor seizure.